 Massage is simply wonderful.
 There are many types of massage and many benefits so do your research.
 Keeping it simple, I challenge you to explore self-massage.
 Get to know your feet, hands, ankles, knees, scalp, shoulders and whatever parts are reachable.
 You will amaze yourself at how therapeutic massaging your own body can be.
 Self-massage is also a good way to learn your body and what connects what to what.
 I have found muscles, tendons and ligaments moved slightly in one area of the body will cause a subsequent reaction in a different area.

 I truly believe the best program is always going to be one that is made up of time-tested methods, experiences of others, professional advice, and most importantly, your interpretation and usage of that information.
 Learn your limitations and make smart choices deciding if you want to push them a bit further.

 Read suggested materials and on your own, find the experiences and advice of others who are directly addressing your particular needs.
 Spend your couch time getting prepared to bolt off that comfy cushion and into the wild world of serious play.

 I’ll see you out there!

-Amos Soma Fuller is a 46 year old author, pro-industry skateboarder, team manager, writer for national skateboarding publications, x-army paratrooper, teacher and musician.
-His first book Tough Like You – Injuries, Prevention, Conditioning & Longevity from an Action Athlete’s Perspective and second title Stretches in Bed – 50 Practical Stretches to Better Rest, Awakening and Wellness prompted him to found Thump the World Publishing, dedicated to releasing unique and down to earth self healing books for active people.
-Soma’s work is endorsed by several world class action athletes, fitness enthusiast and health professionals.
+Amos Soma Fuller is a 46-year-old author, pro-industry skateboarder, team manager, writer for national skateboarding publications, x-army paratrooper, teacher, and musician.
+His first book Tough Like You – Injuries, Prevention, Conditioning & Longevity from an Action Athlete’s Perspective and second title Stretches in Bed – 50 Practical Stretches to Better Rest, Awakening and Wellness prompted him to found Thump the World Publishing, dedicated to releasing unique and down to earth self-healing books for active people.
+Soma’s work is endorsed by several world-class action athletes, fitness enthusiasts, and health professionals.
 He resides in Chicago, Illinois.

 Photo by Nicholas_T